SahilKr24/aria2aws/README.md

 This is the crucial part of the installation.
 Upto this point your server can download files and upload them but the point in between where you have to run the *uploader.sh* script is still manual.

-To avoid this problem we will be taking help of *cronjob*.
+To avoid this problem, we will be taking help of *cronjob*.
 Cronjob allows up to schedule a certain task at a certain interval without user intervention.
 Setting up a *cronjob* is a bit tricky so follow the steps carefully.

     $ cd ~
     $ crontab -e